protocol7/html5-demos/README.md

 Start the server by running the JettyRunner class included in the sample.

-The code is licensed as [CC-SA](http://creativecommons.org/licenses/by-sa/2.0/).
-The geolocation demo is based on the similar demo from [html5demos.com](http://html5demos.com)
+The code is licensed under ASL 2.0, except for geo.html which is [CC-SA](http://creativecommons.org/licenses/by-sa/2.0/). geo.html is based on the similar demo from [html5demos.com](http://html5demos.com)